Bates names Sowell Professor of Economics

 Sowell’s current research focuses on cultural history in a world perspective.
 He was awarded the National Humanities Medal in 2002 and the Bradley Prize for intellectual achievement in 2003.

-Tags: economics faculty, James Hughes, Sowell Professor of Economics.
+Tags: Awards to faculty Economics economics faculty James Hughes Sowell Professor of Economics

 This is a forum for sharing your thoughts about the preceding post with the public.
 If you have a question for the author, please email the Bates Communications Office at email@example.com.